Synchronicity89/OnnxSharp/README.md

 |`dotnet-onnx`|[![NuGet](https://img.shields.io/nuget/v/dotnet-onnx)](https://www.nuget.org/packages/dotnet-onnx/) [![Downloads](https://img.shields.io/nuget/dt/dotnet-onnx)](https://www.nuget.org/packages/dotnet-onnx/) |

 # `OnnxSharp` library and `dotnet-onnx` tool
+This fork has been whiteboxed - had internal, private, and protected all replaced with public, to allow access to data from under the hood.
+Use the upstream repo or nuget package for a more secure, blackbox implementation.
+This fork will probably be frozen if there are major changes under the hood in the upstream repo that are too difficult to merge in.
 ONNX format parsing and manipulation in C# and with command line .NET tool.

 # Quick Guide
 Install latest version of .NET: